-- Generally, a student must be enrolled at least half-time to receive any financial aid and keep student loans in a deferment status.
+- Generally, a student must be enrolled at least half-time (5.5 credit hours) to receive any financial aid and keep student loans in a deferment status.
 As a student changes their schedule, it may impact their ability to keep their current financial aid or receive financial aid in the future.
 Our Financial Aid Enrollment Status policy as well as the Withdrawal From Classes and Less than Full-Time Enrollment and Financial Aid policies

 - If a student is receiving federal financial aid, their academic performance can impact their ability to receive financial aid.

 - A student must maintain a minimum GPA and pass most of the classes they attempt each semester.